 This is a necessity anyway if you are like me because the two USB ports, one either side are right at the front where your over-hanging little fingers can knock them causing them to become loose over time.
 My external hard drive has to reset itself a dozen times a day.
 It is very annoying and brought about by giving absolutely no thought at all to the location of the plugs.

 I tried using the Asus X54C’s built-in card reader 20-30 times, but found it easier to buy an external card reader for my camera in the end.
 Bluetooth would have been nice too since even my cheap mobile phone and tablet has it, but I have to rely on serial cables to link them all up.
 Again, it is annoying.

-I have never had keys fall off the keyboard before, ever in 32 years, but three come off regularly, all the top row are not on straight, looking as if they are about to jump off the next time I touch them and the ‘E’ won’t go back on at all!
-The ‘T’ and the ‘O’ need to be hit quite hard to make an impression, so I am not too keen on the keyboard either.
+I have never had keys fall off the keyboard before, ever in 32 years.
+However, three come off regularly.
+Not only that, but none of the top row are on straight.
+They all look as if they are about to jump off the next time I touch them.
+The ‘E’ won’t go back on at all!
+Furthermore, the ‘T’ and the ‘O’ need to be hit quite hard to make an impression.
+So I am not too keen on the keyboard either.

 Would I have another Asus X54C?
-Perhaps, but not if the alternatives were just as good, but I wouldn’t go back to an Acer without a lot of persuading.
+Perhaps, but not if the alternatives were just as good.
+I wouldn’t go back to an Acer without a lot of persuading though.

 by +Owen Jones